Acute Alcohol Withdrawal and Delirium Tremens

 - Any hypoglycaemia should be treated.

 - Sedation with benzodiazepines is suggested.
-Diazepam has a rapid onset of action.
+Diazepam or lorazepam are preferred depending on treatment regime.

 - Patients with delirium tremens may also have Wernicke's encephalopathy and should be treated for both conditions: